 In Australia 342,000 people are living with Dementia – a pervasive collection of symptoms including memory loss, confusion and apathy.

-Despite its prevalence, renowned dementia advocate, John Roth, believes the condition is often misinterpreted by both healthcare professionals and wider society.
+But despite its prevalence, renowned dementia advocate, John Roth, believes the condition is often misinterpreted by healthcare professionals and wider society.

 Ahead of the National Dementia Conference – 15-16 May 2019, we had the pleasure of hearing John’s personal account of living with dementia’s major form, Alzheimer’s Disease; and his overarching message to the healthcare sector.

 “Rather than being judged for competency, suddenly the emphasis was on incompetence.
-Yet I am the same person with a thirst for knowledge, a strong social conscience, a love of debate and I just happen to have a condition called Alzheimer’s Disease”.
+Yet I am the same person with a thirst for knowledge, a strong social conscience, a love of debate and I just happen to have a condition called Alzheimer’s Disease,” he added.